 M.F.A. in Studio Art with a Concentration in Metalsmithing and Jewelry

 The M.F.A. program integrates creative research, contemporary theory and practice culminating in a project in lieu-of-thesis exhibition.
-For more information about the Studio Art MFA the program, visit the web page for the Studio Art M.F.A.
-Graduate Programs and Graduate Program Advisors.
+For more information about the Studio Art M.F.A. program, visit the web page for the Studio Art M.F.A.
+Graduate Concentrations and Graduate Advisors.

 Department of Studio Art: 940-369-7671 | email@example.com | Art Building, Room 230